Poodros/soundStoreRep/README.md

 Thank you for believing in me

 Update 2: Succeeded at connecting to DB.
-Must figure out how to get login working -- 20/12/2020
+Must figure out how to get login working Routes can be ignored.
+Can't figure out how to delete it

+-- 20/12/2020